climate-action-kits/pxt-fwd-edu/ms-aquaticgarbage-use.md

 ## Use Step 3
 Let’s test out our aquatic garbage collector to see how it works!

+If your motors start running right away, press the logo to stop them.
+This will work at any point during your project.

+## Use Step 4

 With your model on a table, press the **A** button on the micro:bit.